reactioncommerce/reaction-docs/admin/faq.md

 Nope!
 [Google indexes JavaScript when crawling websites](https://googlewebmastercentral.blogspot.com.es/2014/05/understanding-web-pages-better.html).

 Additionally, Reaction uses server-side rendering, as well as [Prerender.io](https://prerender.io/), which renders your JavaScript in a browser, saves the static HTML, and returns that to the crawlers.
+Read more about [SEO and Reaction Commerce](https://blog.reactioncommerce.com/how-our-javascript-platform-handles-seo/) in our latest blog post.

 ## How do I upload product images as part of my data fixtures?